facebookresearch/BenchMARL/README.md

 ## Features

 BenchMARL has several features:
-- A test CI with test routines run for all simulators and algorithms
+- A test CI with integration and training test routines that are run for all simulators and algorithms
 - Integration in the official TorchRL ecosystem for dedicated support